Playing Dominoes

 Dominoes are a great teaching tool, and a fun way to enjoy time with your family.
 Having a good set of dominoes will make a big difference as well.

-We’ve been doing a good job of playing board games over the past few months.
+We have been doing a good job of playing board games over the past few months.
 We get outside a lot, but as it was hot outside, we needed activities inside as well that help keep the kids engaged, and not driving us totally crazy.
-I recently wrote about some of the board games that we’ve been playing, and dominoes is just an extension of that same concept.
+I recently wrote about some of the board games that we have been playing, and dominoes is just an extension of that same concept.

 There are really two main games that we play with dominoes, and both of them are excellent for playing with kids.
 Make sure you buy a good set of dominoes as it makes playing a lot more fun.